EricZimmermann/ECSE444-Filtering/README.md

 3. `./processmake -c <full path to the target directory containing input txt> <input txt filename> <size of img> <sigma of kernel as float> <size of kernel eg: 3, 5, 7>`
 4. output.txt contains the resulting image and logging.txt contains the parameters we used (located in same directory as specified)

-Note: image size must be identical to that selected in preprocessing
+Note: image size must be identical to that selected in preprocessing <br>
-Note: kernel size must be odd and smaller than size of image
+Note: kernel size must be odd and smaller than size of image <br>

 ## Steps to run Naive FFT (requires terminal):